usdoj-crt/beta-ada/_pages/law-and-regs/title-iii-regulations.md

  movie theater staff is capable of operating the captioning and audio description equipment, including a requirement that management document employee training and a requirement that employees receive periodic refresher courses.

- <p>A few commenters questioned the need for the
- proposed language in &sect; 36.303(g)(6)(iii), which required movie theaters to &ldquo;[c]ommunicate effectively with individuals who are deaf or hard of hearing and blind or have low vision regarding the uses of, and potential problems with,
+A few commenters questioned the need for the proposed language in &sect; 36.303(g)(6)(iii), which required movie theaters to &ldquo;[c]ommunicate effectively with individuals who are deaf or hard of hearing and blind or have low vision regarding the uses of, and potential problems with,